ledgerconnect/steemconnect.js/README.md

 ```
 Parameters:
 - __app__: This is the name of the app that was registered in the SteemConnect V2 dashboard
-- __callbackURL__: This is the URL that users will be redirected to after interacting with SC2.
+- __callbackURL__: This is the URL that users will be redirected to after interacting with SteemConnect.
 It must be listed in the "Redirect URI(s)" list in the app settings EXACTLY the same as it is specified here
-- __accessToken__: If you have an oauth2 access token for this user already you can specify it here, otherwise you can leave it and set it later using sc2.setAccessToken(accessToken).
+- __accessToken__: If you have an oauth2 access token for this user already you can specify it here, otherwise you can leave it and set it later using sc.setAccessToken(accessToken).
 - __scope__: This is a list of operations the app will be able to access on the user's account.
-For a complete list of scopes see: [https://github.com/steemit/steemconnect/wiki/OAuth-2#scopes](https://github.com/steemit/steemconnect/wiki/OAuth-2#scopes)
+For a complete list of scopes see: [https://github.com/steemscript/steemconnect/wiki/OAuth-2#scopes](https://github.com/steemscript/steemconnect/wiki/OAuth-2#scopes)

 ### Get Login URL
-The following method returns a URL that you can redirect the user to so that they may log in to your app through SC2:
+The following method returns a URL that you can redirect the user to so that they may log in to your app through SteemConnect:
 ```
 var link = api.getLoginURL(state);
 console.log(link)